dex1g/AcornAPI/README.md

 The minimal user input is one time configuration for each botting machine and making sure there are some new accounts in the database to refill the bots after they complete the process.

-All endpoints all listed in Swagger with required JSON request bodies.
+All endpoints are listed in Swagger with required JSON request bodies.

 ## Technologies used